ni/nimble/packages/nimble-components/src/table/specs/data-hierarchy-hld.md

 The APIs noted above will enable the client to lazy load data into the `Table`.
 This will essentially be accomplished with the following steps:

 1. Providing a field in a record of the table data that indicates whether that row of data is intended to be a parent row.
-Records that are intended to be parents must set the value of the field, whose name is specified by the `forceExpandCollapseFieldName` attribute, to `true`.
+Records that are intended to be parents must set the value of the field, whose name is specified by the `expansionToggleVisibleFieldName` attribute, to `true`.
-2. After providing the current data to the `Table` via the `setData` method, all rows that have a value of `true` in the field specified by the `forceExpandCollapseFieldName` attribute will display an expand/collapse button.
+2. After providing the current data to the `Table` via the `setData` method, all rows that have a value of `true` in the field specified by the `expansionToggleVisibleFieldName` attribute will display an expand/collapse button.
 3. Clients must register a handler for the `row-expand-toggle` event on the `Table` instance, and will receive that event upon clicking the expand/collapse button.
 4. The details of the handled event will include the id for the row that was expanded.
 5. The client should first call `setRowState()` in their event handler code flagging the relevant rows to be lazy loading (this will cause the lazy loading indicator to appear).